The Origin of Valentine’s Day

 The jailer’s daughter never had the chance to see the bishop, hence the story of the unknown – or secret – admirer.
 After the incident, the prison guard immediately converted to Christianity and lived his life for the purpose of faith and love.

 The last few years, the festival has become flattened out and more commercial.
 However, if we stay true to the true meaning of Valentine’s Day, this is the perfect day to express (or confess) your love.
 Are you wondering what Valentine’s Day at Royal Coster Diamonds looks like?
-Check out our recap from Valentine’s Day 2017 or see it for yourself by booking a free guided tour at our diamond polishing factory and Diamond Museum.
+See it for yourself during a Royal Experience tour at our diamond polishing factory and Diamond Museum.

 Our craftsmen create the most beautiful diamond jewelry.
 Discover our stunning collection of diamond engagement rings.